 - Pescatarians eat fish

-‘Plant proteins’ have become a bit of a buzzword, so where you can, shout it out on your menu.
-You can also draw attention to other plant-based benefits such as the calorie count, or that your plant protein is low fat or contains ‘heart-healthy’ fats.
+‘Plant-based proteins’ have become a bit of a buzzword, so where you can, shout it out on your menu.
+You can also draw attention to other plant-based benefits such as the calorie count, or that your plant protein is low fat, or contains ‘heart-healthy’ fats.
 This might really swing it for some diners.

 Some diners going meat-free will still want the taste and texture of meat.
 There are loads of new and not-so-new 'meat-alternative' products available that make for pretty convincing meaty burgers and sausages, ‘chicken’ and deli-style ‘meats’, such as tofu, tempeh, seitan, and soy chunks.
 This is a plus point, not something to hide — so promote it on your specials, and through your social media.
-You can also use ingredients with a naturally ‘meaty’ texture, such as pulses, mushrooms, eggplant and jackfruit.
+You can also use ingredients with a naturally ‘meaty’ texture, such as pulses, mushrooms, eggplant, and jackfruit in your meatless menu.

 Use “Powered by The Vegetarian Butcher” logo in your menu for recognition

 The Vegetarian Butcher is a longstanding brand that has global recognition, especially among consumers of plant-based meat.
 According to a study conducted in the Netherlands in October 2020, The Vegetarian Butcher is the number one brand in its category (in the Netherlands), and is the most widely recognised of all the “animal meat replacement” brands.

 This brand recognition will give your diners assurance of your plant-based meat’s safety, quality and taste.

 As technology becomes an integral part of our lives, it has never been more important to have an online presence and to make sure your customers are not only able to find you digitally, but that they enjoy the online experience as much as they would physically.
 Having a social media presence for your restaurant is a great first step to building your brand online, in addition to having a website, and perfecting your food photography skills.